This is going to be a good read.

 What exactly does the money go toward from there?

 It’s your money.
 You choose.
 A % of those dollars could go right back into the school your child attends within your community.
 These dollars would co-fund that school’s financial needs not met by current tax dollar funding.
 If your child is in private school, you could choose a % of each purchase to fund that tuition as well.
-A % could go into the savings portion of your MY account to later be used to pay the future college tuition of your child, or past tuition debts.
+A % could go into the savings portion of your MY account to later be used to pay the future college tuition of your child, or pay for their’s or your past tuition debts.
 Each My store, each parent or person, would then be generating and co-funding the much needed dollars lacking for all past, present, and future educational needs.

 Who pays for all the MY Stores?